Photospheric emission from GRB 211211A altered by a strong radiation-mediated shock: Discussion

 In a fast cooling synchrotron framework, $\gamma_m$ is the injection Lorentz factor and $\gamma_c$ is the cooling Lorentz factor, responsible for the peak energy, $E_p$, and the break energy, $E_c$, in the observed spectrum, respectively.
 Therefore, when both $E_p$ and $E_c$ can be inferred from the data, the ratio $\gamma_m / \gamma_c = \lr{E_p / E_c}^{1/2}$ is known \citep[since $E \propto \gamma^2$;][]{Rybicki_Lightman79}.
 Using the best-fit values for $E_p$ and $E_c$ as found by \citet{Mei25} gives an average value for this ratio as $\gamma_m / \gamma_c \sim 4$ during the main emission in GRB 211211A.
 Thus, the emitting particles were marginally fast cooling \citep[$\gamma_m \gtrsim \gamma_c$,][]{Daigne11}.

-The closeness of the two characteristic Lorentz factors in GRB 211211A is consistent with the findings from synchrotron fits in other GRBs \citep{Ravasio19, Burgess20}.
+The closeness of the two characteristic electron Lorentz factors, $\gamma_m$ and $\gamma_c$, in GRB 211211A is consistent with the findings from synchrotron fits in other GRBs \citep{Burgess20}.
 Since there is no a priori reason for why this would be, this presents a fine-tuning problem that is, arguably, one of the major theoretical challenges with contemporary synchrotron emission models \citep[see][for potential solutions]{Ghisellini20, Daigne25}.
-We note that the possible effect of inverse Compton cooling, specifically in the Klein-Nishina regime \citep{Derishev01, Nakar09, Bosnjak09}, on the spectral shape was neglected in \citet{Mei25}.
+We note that the possible effect of inverse Compton cooling, specifically in the Klein-Nishina regime \citep{Derishev01, Nakar09, Bosnjak09, Geng18}, was neglected in \citet{Mei25}.
+Depending on the strength of the inverse Compton cooling, it can help to generate a spectrum with a low-energy break below the peak.
 Other ways to alleviate the problem is to allow for internal relativistic motion \citep[so called mini-jets; ][]{Beniamini18, Burgess20}, or emission from both forward and reverse shocks \citep{Daigne98, Rahman24}.

 An important quantity in synchrotron emission is the magnetic field, and its comoving field strength at the emission site can be solved for as \citep[see e.g. Equation (2) in][]{Begue22}

 where $m$ is the mass of the emitting particle, $h$ is the Planck constant, $e$ is the elementary charge, $r_e$ is the emitting radius, and we have used the notation $Q_x = Q / 10^x$.
 For the numerical value, we used $E_c = 100 \keV{}$ as measured by \citet{Mei25} and assumed that the emitting particles are electrons, which results in a magnetic field strength that is much lower than expected \citep{Ghisellini20}.
 One way to increase the magnetic field is to instead consider protons as the radiating particles \citep{Ghisellini20}, however this requires a very large magnetic luminosity \citep{Florou21, Begue22}.